 I fell in love with being a luxury travel blogger and decided to put a hold on my career as a marketing director and try marketing consulting combined with travel blogging.
-And two years later, fingers crossed, it is all turning out rather well!
+And four years later, fingers crossed, it is all turning out rather well.

-Half the week I am a marketing consultant and the other half I travel the world working with tourism boards and travel organisations.
-I love what I do and am so delighted to have found a second career in my forties!
+Half the week I am a marketing consultant for organisations like London University UCL and the other half I travel the world working with tourism boards and travel organisations.
+I love what I do and am so delighted to have found a second career in my forties.

 My world now revolves around digital marketing which I love.
 The last thing for you to know about me is that I have had a competition going with my brothers for many years involving who has visited the most countries.

 There is nothing like a good book to keep you company when travelling!
-I keep adding to my list – please email me with more suggestions! [email protected]
+I keep adding to my list – please email me with more suggestions at [email protected]

 I keep them all in my Amazon shop.
-And I have just launched a range of Ebooks that are aimed at solo travelers!
-I have an ebook on solo travel, my trip to Colombia with Unsettled and my trip to Everest Base Camp with Exodus.
+And I have just launched a range of Ebooks that are aimed at solo travelers.

 Join me on Social Media

-More than 100,000 people follow me on Social Media – they can’t all be wrong!
+More than 115,000 people follow me on Social Media – they can’t all be wrong.
 Come and share in my adventures on